s1rleblanc/PowerTrader_AI/README.md

 - Higher number = stronger signal.
 - LONG = buy-direction signal.
 SHORT = sell-direction signal.

+A TRADE WILL START FOR A COIN IF THAT COIN REACHES A LONG LEVEL OF 3 OR HIGHER WHILE HAVING A SHORT LEVEL OF 0!

 ---

 ## Adding more coins (later)